mikkeldamsgaard/esp-toit/README.md

 10. And lastly flash to you device `idf.py -p <port> flash monitor`

+###Caveats
+* This is already hopelessly outdated
+* For some reason, there are many more compile errors when using this build files compared to the toitlang repo

+### WIP
 minimum needed changes to the esp32 config (More is needed, havent figured it out yet)

 * enable nimble ble